Configuration bypass attacks

 • Policy complexity: SPD rules can be complex and difficult to manage consistently.

-• Performance optimization: Policy lookup optimizations may create bypass opportunities.
+• Performance optimisation: Policy lookup optimisations may create bypass opportunities.

 • Implementation variance: Different vendors implement policy enforcement differently.